 - Competitors analysis

 These data can give the keywords that can drive traffic.
-Getting traffic and getting profit are not the same.
+Getting traffic and getting profit is not the same.
 For getting profit from your blog, eCommerce business, amazon business, etc. you need conversion.
 Though conversion keywords can drive low volume traffic.
 Without profitable keywords, you can’t succeed in online platforms.

 Here I’m sharing my experience.